 Jonathan Chait is a senior editor at The New Republic.
 He writes the magazine's TRB column.
 He has worked at The New Republic since 1995.
 He lives in Washington, D.C., with his wife, Robin, and two children.

-David Brooks yesterday has an important column, important not in the sense that it contains an intellectual breakthrough — those are hard to pull off in 700 words — but that it's a Cronkite-esque statement about the Republican Party's radicalism:
+On Monday, David Brooks had an important column, important not in the sense that it contains an intellectual breakthrough — those are hard to pull off in 700 words — but that it's a Cronkite-esque statement about the Republican Party's radicalism:

 A normal Republican Party would seize the opportunity to put a long-term limit on the growth of government.
 It would seize the opportunity to put the country on a sound fiscal footing.
 It would seize the opportunity to do these things without putting any real crimp in economic growth.